Skip to Main Content

 Organizing Notes and Other Information (personal knowledge base)

-• Notion (Top Recommendation; synchronize across devices and platforms; "Personal Pro" account free with .edu email address)
+• Notion (Top Recommendation for PU users; synchronize across devices and platforms; "Personal Pro" account free with .edu email address)

 • Obsidian (free on one device; $96/year for sync)